nexpid/ia-modpanel-demo/README.md

 </h1>

 > **Note**
-> The `modpanel-game` doesn't contain any scripts yet
+> The `modpanel-game` folder doesn't contain any scripts yet

 This is a demo to showcase how a theoretical modpanel for Item Asylum could look like, the `base-game` and `modpanel-game` folders contain scripts that should be synced to Roblox using [Rojo](https://rojo.space)
 The two games communicate using a DataStore and MessagingService